 The calculation process helps estimate the project's total cost if we talk about the Estimate at Completion.
 The main use of EAC is on the project cost estimate at completion that has been started.

-There is no doubt that EAC has excellent service in the organization as it helps the team member calculate the estimated cost of the project.
+There is no doubt that EAC has excellent service in the organisation, as it helps the team member calculate the estimated cost of the project.
 Estimates at completion in project management play a vital role as the fundamental progress factor relies on it.

 Click to read more about Project Management Lifecycle.